 Highly obsessive and organic in construction, Gemma Nelson’s paintings weave like cells, creating delicate chaotic tapestries in response to various themes such as female sexuality, fairytales and notions of webbing and nets.
 In other works patterning and totemic tattoos are very strong influences.
 Using Indian inks and mixed media on canvas, her paintings are high pitched in colour, creating illusionary spaces, surfaces and worlds that are both resonant and abstract.
 Nelson’s paintings are objects of condensed time, also suggesting disruption, mutation and beauty.

-Ships from the United Kingdom - final cost dependent on method and destination.
+Ships from the United Kingdom - final delivery cost dependent on method and destination.

 Location: , United Kingdom